gerekper/ganjaking/wp-content/plugins/wordfence/readme.txt

 == Changelog ==

+= 7.10.5 - October 23, 2023 =
+* Improvement: Updated the bundled GeoIP database
+* Improvement: Added detection for Cloudflare reverse proxies blocking callbacks to the site
+* Change: Files are no longer excluded from future scans if a previous scan stopped during their processing
+* Fix: Added handling for the pending WordPress 6.4 change that removes $wpdb->use_mysqli
+* Fix: The WAF MySQLi storage engine will now work correctly when either DB_COLLATE or DB_CHARSET are not defined
+* Fix: Added additional error handling to Central calls to better handle request failures or conflicts
+* Fix: Addressed a warning that would occur if a non-repo plugin update hook did not provide a last updated date
+* Fix: Fixed an error in PHP 8 that could occur if the time correction offset was not numeric
+* Fix: 2FA AJAX calls now use an absolute path rather than a full URL to avoid CORS issues on sites that do not canonicalize www and non-www requests
+* Fix: Addressed a race condition where multiple concurrent hits on multisite could trigger overlapping role sync tasks
+* Fix: Improved performance when viewing the user list on large multisites
+* Fix: Fixed a UI bug where an invalid code on 2FA activation would leave the activate button disabled
+* Fix: Reverted a change on error modals to bring back the additional close button for better accessibility

+= 7.10.4 - September 25, 2023 =
+* Improvement: "Admin created outside of WordPress" scan results may now be reviewed and approved
+* Improvement: The WAF storage engine may now be specified by setting the environmental variable "WFWAF_STORAGE_ENGINE"
+* Improvement: Detect when a plugin or theme with a custom update handler is broken and blocking update version checks
+* Change: Deprecated support for WordPress versions lower than 4.7.0
+* Change: Exclude parse errors of a damaged compiled rules file from reporting
+* Fix: Suppress PHP notices related to rule loading when running WP-CLI
+* Fix: Fixed an issue with the scan monitor cron that could leave it running unnecessarily

 = 7.10.3 - July 31, 2023 =
 * Improvement: Updated GeoIP database
 * Fix: Added missing text domain to translation function call
 * Fix: Corrected inconsistent styling of switch controls
 * Change: Made MySQLi storage engine the default for Flywheel hosted sites

 = 7.10.2 - July 17, 2023 =
 * Fix: Prevented bundled sodium_compat library from conflicting with versions included with older WordPress versions